sajidahmed66/Learn-Angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+#### This code is part of tutorial from freecodecamp youtube channel link https://youtu.be/3qBXWUpoPHo

+## Angular component LifeCycle

+- component instance has lifecycle hooks which can hwlp you hook into diffrent events on Components.

+- life cycle ends when compnent is destroyed.

+#### A few lifecycle hooks are

+1. ngOnChanges
+2. ngOnInit
+3. ngDoCheck
+4. ngAfterContentInit
+5. ngAfterContentChecked
+6. ngAterViewInit
+7. ngAfterViewChecked
+8. ngOnDestroy

+### Component Comunication